alonsta/final_project/README.md

 # File Sharing System

-A file management system with a Windows app and web client for quick data storage and cross-PC downloads.
+A file management system with a web client for quick data storage and cross-PC downloads.

 ## Components

 - **Web Server**: Used for signup/login, manual file upload/download, and sync settings configuration
-- **Windows App**: Background Python process that syncs local files with cloud changes, using signature-based authentication

 ## Key Features

 - **Encryption**: Files are encrypted and compressed so only the original user can decode
 - **Storage**: Supports most popular file types with automatic compression for better performance

-## Technical Notes

-### Building the Windows App

-To build the executable, run:

-pyinstaller --onefile --hidden-import httpx --hidden-import win32event --hidden-import keyring.backends.Windows --hidden-import watchdog --hidden-import watchdog.events --hidden-import watchdog.observers --hidden-import tkinter --hidden-import winerror --hidden-import win32api --hidden-import win32event --hidden-import socket --hidden-import pyuac --hidden-import tendo --hidden-import subprocess --hidden-import time --name "SyncApp" --icon=app.ico --noconsole SyncApp.py

 ## Project Idea